 - Specification for ActivityStreams, the basis of ActivityPub.

-- Specification for Activity Vocabulary, which details “extended types” for ActivityStreams actors and object such as Person and Note.
+- Specification for Activity Vocabulary, which details “extended types” for ActivityStreams actors and objects such as Person and Note.

-- ActivityPub and its two related specs, Activity Streams and Activity Vocabulary, all structure their data in JSON-LD.
-The JSON-LD specification is a hefty one and if you’re new to the format you may want to start with introductory material, such as:
+- Specification for JSON-LD.
+ActivityPub and its two related specs, Activity Streams and Activity Vocabulary, all structure their data in JSON-LD.
+You may want to start with introductory material, such as:

 - How to implement a basic ActivityPub server (Mastodon)